IantheFlyingHawaiian/CVRLabSJSU/README.md

 2. Open up "The Lab"
 3. Make sure the HTC Vive Steam VR is setup
 4. Click Play to Run Simulation.

+## Acknowledgements

+This VR project is a fork off of the https://github.com/connor-a-smith/SBHacks lab created by Connor Smith, Anish Kannan, and Kristin Agcaoili.